-Sr. No Preceding financial year Amount transferred to Unspent CSR Account under Section 135 (6) (Rs. in lakh) Amount spent in the reporting financial year(Rs. in lakh) asferred to any fule VII as per So if any Amount (Rs. in lakh) T Amount remaining to be spent in succeeding financial years (Rs. in lakh) NIL • NIL -
+Sr. No Preceding financial year Amount transferred to Unspent CSR Account Amount spent in the reporting financial year (Rs. in lakh) sferred to any f ile VII as per So if any Amount remaining to be spent in succeeding under Section 135 (6) (Rs. in lakh) Name of the fund Amount (Rs. in lakh) Date of transfer financial years (Rs. in lakh) - NIL NIL -